simeonreusch/fpbot/README.md

 pl.plot()
 ```

-### By systemwide command (`forcedphotometry ZTFname -operations --options`)
+### By systemwide command (`fp name -operations --options`)

 Always:

-`[name]` A ZTF name has to be provided, or an ASCII file containing one ZTF name in each line or an arbitrary name if followed by the ra/dec-option as to be provided.
+`name` A ZTF name has to be provided, or an ASCII file containing one ZTF name in each line or an arbitrary name if followed by the ra/dec-option as to be provided.

 optionally: